 The Professional Nursing Associate's Degree program meets the educational requirement to apply for licensure as a Registered Nurse (RN) in Florida, Kansas, Illinois, Minnesota, and Wisconsin.
 Other eligibility requirements may apply; please verify your eligibility against board of nursing rules.
-This program may not meet the educational requirements for licensure as a nurse in states not listed above.
+This program is not offered in other states, and may not meet the educational requirements for licensure as a nurse in states not listed above.